Pamela Adlon plays “Sam Fox,” a brash, forthright single mother of three girls, and veteran character actor, living in Los Angeles.

-Adlon is an Emmy®-winning, critically-acclaimed actress, writer, producer and director with one of the most distinct and celebrated voices across today’s television landscape.
+Adlon is an Emmy®-winning, critically acclaimed actress, writer, producer and director with one of the most distinct and celebrated voices across today’s television landscape.

-The semi-autobiographical series Better Things won a 2016 Peabody Award and was named one of the “Best Television Shows of 2017” by The New York Times, Variety, The Hollywood Reporter, Slate.com, Vox.com, IndieWire.com and NPR as well as “TV Show of the Year” by TIME.
-For her role, Adlon received a 2017 and 2018 Emmy Award nomination for “Outstanding Lead Actress in a Comedy Series” and a 2018 Golden Globes® nomination for “Best Actress in a Television Series Musical or Comedy” as audiences celebrated her raw, insightful voice and unapologetic, elevated commentary on motherhood, feminism and the complexity of modern life.
+Currently, Adlon is the executive producer, writer, director and star of the award-winning FX comedy series Better Things.
+The semi-autobiographical series won a 2016 Peabody Award and was named one of the best television shows of the decade by outlets including Rolling Stone, The Hollywood Reporter, Entertainment Weekly, TV Guide, Indiewire and AV Club.
+The New York Times and New York Magazine also honored Better Things as one of the best shows of 2019.
+For her role, Adlon received a 2017 and 2018 Emmy Award nomination for Outstanding Lead Actress in a Comedy Series and a 2018 Golden Globe® nomination for Best Actress in a Television Series Musical or Comedy as audiences celebrated her raw, insightful voice and unapologetic, elevated commentary on motherhood, feminism and the complexity of modern life.

 For seven consecutive seasons, Adlon played the unpredictable “Marcy” on Showtime’s Californication.
-Additionally, Adlon voiced the character of “Bobby Hill” on Mike Judge’s animated series King of the Hill, a role for which she won the 2002 Emmy for “Outstanding Voice-Over Performance.”
+Additionally, Adlon voiced the character of “Bobby Hill” on Mike Judge’s animated series King of the Hill, a role for which she won the 2002 Emmy for Outstanding Voice-Over Performance.
 Other prominent TV credits include memorable roles on The Big Bang Theory, Parenthood, Monk and Boston Legal.
-Her animation credits are long and storied including beloved titles such as Bob’s Burgers, Beavis and Butthead, Rugrats, Marvel’s Guardians of the Galaxy, DC’s Teen Titans and Lego Star Wars.
+Her animation credits are long and storied, and include beloved titles such as Bob’s Burgers, Beavis and Butt-Head, Rugrats, Marvel’s Guardians of the Galaxy, DC’s Teen Titans and Lego Star Wars.